-Tim Witucki – Senior VP, Worldwide Sales & Business Development, Personiv, was invited to speak with Sean Heath as a guest on MarketScale’s Software & Technology podcast.
+Tim Witucki – Senior VP, Worldwide Sales & Business Development, Personiv, was invited to speak with Sean Heath about the next competitive edge trend for all startups worldwide as a guest on MarketScale’s Software & Technology podcast.
 With technology that propels at an ever-increasing speed toward the future, inventors, idealists, and visionaries have found fertile ground to build companies and products from little more than a unique idea.
 A lot of startups will hit a speed bump that can quickly become a wall if they aren’t prepared for it: scaling upward and managing rapid growth.
 How can your startup gain a competitive edge quickly?

 Needing to grow your talent base as quickly as, and in conjunction with, your business is usually a sign that you’re doing something very, very right!
 It can prove to be much more challenging than most startups anticipate however, which can end in disaster.
 Witucki is no stranger to startups and discussed how you can leverage outsourcing for your startup and stick the scalability dismount.